Lyquix/tpl_lyquix/README.md

   * Stylesheet URL is appended with date-time of last modification to ensure visitors always load latest version
   * Incorporates 6 icon libraries: FontAwesome, IcoMoon, IonIcons, MapIcons, TypIcons and WeatherIcons, using consistent classes and allowing for LESS mixings everywhere
   * 7-row, 6-column base layout provides a very good starting point for any design
+  * Utility functions for creating the structure and base functionality of menus

 ###Javascript###